 MVD: The taskforce is really just getting started with these dashboards, but I also have numerous other sets of dashboards that are in wide use that sometimes incorporate similar data points.
 For example, there is a set of post-event dashboards I created that are used by our Alumni Engagement team, the Advancement Events team, as well as frontline fundraisers who want to know how their school is doing with their events.
 This set of dashboards also includes some breakdowns by race and ethnicity.
 This can be used to determine if we are offering events with content that is of interest to all alumni groups.

-CS: How have these tools been for your department?
+CS: How have these tools been useful for your department?

 MVD: When you want to be able to tell the story visually, as opposed to pulling out tons and tons of spreadsheets and trying to decipher the data from there, I think Tableau does an excellent job.
 The fact that you can hook up a “live” dataset to it in order to tell the story of the data has been super helpful as well.
 We’ve gone from static to dynamic and I think that’s a fantastic change for us.